On This Page

 - Welcome Pickups costs about the same as a pre-booked taxi (€35 to €40 to Fira, Firostefani, or Imerovigli; €40 to €50 to Oia), but because they’re pre-paid, you won’t need to worry about having cash on hand.

-- In my experience, it’s easiest to pre-book a rental car online through RentalCars.com.
+- In my experience, it’s easiest to pre-book a Santorini rental car online through RentalCars.com.
 They use reputable international brands and their easy-to-use website makes it simple to find the best deal.
-If you’re arriving at the Santorini port, the best pick-up locations are either Downtown Fira (take the bus up to Fira from the port and walk to the rental car office: Enterprise, Alamo, and National offices are located in Aphroditi Shopping Center, a 4-minute walk from the bus station) or the Santorini airport (pre-book private transfer from the port to the airport, and then pick up your rental car there).
+If you’re arriving at the Santorini port, the best pick-up locations are either Downtown Fira (take the bus up to Fira from the port and walk to the rental car office: most of the rental car offices are within a 5-minute walk from the bus station) or the Santorini airport (pre-book private transfer from the port to the airport, and then pick up your rental car there).

-- There are also several locally-based rental car offices down at the port.
-I have heard more than a few nightmare-type experiences dealing with these companies, but can personally vouch for Spiridakos.
+- You can also reserve rental cars for pick-up at the ferry port – select “Santorini Port”.
 Be warned, however, that the road up from the port is very steep, very narrow, peppered with sharp switchbacks, and often clogged with traffic – I have never attempted it, don’t plan to, and don’t recommend it.
-If you do choose this perilous path, be sure to pre-book online (especially if you require an automatic transmission) so they can have your preferred car waiting for you when you arrive.

 - Santorini port has a small and very loosely organized parking area, located to the left as you exit the ship.
 The port is usually packed with tourists, buses, and cars when a ferry is arriving or departing so be prepared for chaos.
 (Once again, I do not recommend picking up a rental car from the ferry port.)